Hungry Healthy Happy

 Christmas Tree Pizza

-If you’ve tried any of these Christmas snack recipes, let us know how you got on in the comments below.
+If you’ve tried any of these Kid's Christmas snack recipes, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.